jstpi/AI-Game-Snake/README.md

 # Snake Game AI
-Project on the snake game for the course: CSI4506 of the University of Ottawa
+Project for the course CSI4506 of the University of Ottawa.
+Experimentation on the efficiency of the Q Learning, NEAT learning and gready approach to teach an AI to play the snake game.

 ## Contributors
 * Jérémie St-Pierre (8628942)